anna-boser/2021-ERL-WNV-Risk/README.md

 These data are then processed and matched together in the **merge_data.R** file that can be found in the **code** folder to create **merged_df.RData** that can be found in the **processed_data** folder.
 This dataset is then further modified by creating a "Vegetation" category by performing linear unmixing of the the Landsat 8 reflectances.
 The final dataset used to generate results is named **modeling_df.Rdata**.

 Under **results** an R markdown file and corresponding html file can be found that describes the modeling approach and houses the following figures:
-- fig 3 - LST vs air temp scatterplots - raw data
+- fig S1 - LST vs air temp scatterplots - raw data, and Corrected relationship w/ nice 1:1 scatter
-- fig 4 - breakdown vs vegetation - [showing no real impact?]
+- fig S2 - breakdown vs vegetation
-- fig 5 - Corrected relationship w/ nice 1:1 scatter
+- some model selection details and statistical tests

 ## Risk Maps